 How Does Witches on the Water Choose the Beneficiary Charity?

-How to Donate, Sponsor, or Register for Next Year’s Paddle
+How to Donate, Sponsor, or Register for This Year’s Paddle

-Online donations are accepted year-round at the Witches on the Water website: https://witchesonthewater.org/.
-The 2023 beneficiary charity will be announced in January, and registration for the 2023 event opens in the spring.
-If you are a true Cape Cod witch – drawn to the water rather than melting from it- and have a big heart and believe in the magic of kindness and community, be sure to grab your paddle and join Witches on the Water next fall!
+If you are a true Cape Cod witch – drawn to the water rather than melting from it- and have a big heart and believe in the magic of kindness and community, be sure to grab your paddle and join Witches on the Water next month!